Photos + Review: Motörhead @ Riverside Municipal Auditorium (Riverside, CA)

 Riverside Municipal Auditorium in Riverside, CA

-Although this tour started off with a bang it now stands on shaky ground due to Lemmy’s health issues.
-This has lead the band to cancel and cut short a few performances.
-This has instilled in me a really great appreciation for the performance I witnessed at the Riverside Municipal Auditorium.
+A little time has passed since Motörhead opened their tour at the Riverside Municipal Auditorium on August 19th celebrating their 40th anniversary and supporting their latest release Bad Magic.
+This tour if I may add, started off with a bang but now stands on shaky ground due to Lemmy’s health issues which lead the band to cancel and cut short a few recent performances.
+But also caused me to go back and really appreciate the performance I witnessed at the Riverside Municipal Auditorium.

-I read so many headlines, reviews, and blog entries about Motorhead’s current tour and I was surprised to say the least with what I read.
-Even the review I read of the Riverside show was perplexing to me.
-I felt as if I witnessed a completely different show.
-All the reviews seemed focused on Lemmy’s decreased energy, his medical issues, and his unhealthy lifestyle but come on!
-We are talking about Motorhead not some 20 year olds.
-Do you really expect (and would you want) Lemmy to walk around eating sprouts while sipping on a Kombucha?
+I was worried about the inflamed headlines I read on so many reviews and blog entries about Motörhead’s current tour and what I read surprised me, to say the least.
+Even the reviews I read of the Riverside show were perplexing to me, I felt as if I witnessed a completely different show.
+All the reviews seemed focused on Lemmy’s decreased energy, his medical issues, and his unhealthy lifestyle….but come on!
+We are talking about Motörhead not some 20 year old teeny bopper, do you really expect (and would you want) Lemmy to walk around eating sprouts while sipping on a Kombucha?
+Lemmy Kilmister has always lived hard and rocked even harder, he has embodied Rock and Roll to the fullest and I believe will continue to do so based on what I saw for a very long time.
+This man belongs on a stage.

-In Riverside the band started things off with, “We are Motorhead” which got the crowd going.
-The band experienced a bit of difficulties with the sound and Lemmy’s vocals got somewhat lost in the chants of the fans who had every single word down.
-As the sound issues got fixed the band’s energy seemed to grow right alongside their fans.
-Phil Campbell’s performance was a joy to witness as his guitar solos were simply spectacular.
-Mikkey Dee on drums -there’s nothing quite like it, he is a show in his own!
-The only downfall -at least from a photographer’s point of view, is that his drum set is elevated too high off the stage.
-All I could really see were golden strands flying left and right.
-Highlights of the show for me included: “Over the Top,” “Rock It,” “Doctor Rock,” and of course the finale, “Ace of Spades” and the more than welcomed, “Overkill” encore.
-The band had my full attention from opening note to ending beat.
-Not many bands have this effect on me.
-If you have the luck to catch these guys live please do so.
-I fully recommend it.
+As the sound issues got fixed the band’s energy seemed to grow right along with the energy of their fans.
+Phill Campbel’s performance was a joy to witness -his guitar solo simply spectacular, Mikkey Deen on drums…there’s nothing quite like it -he is a show on his own, the only downfall at least from a photographer’s point of view was his drum set was elevated too high off the stage so all I could really see were golden strands flying left and right.
+Highlights of the show for me included “Over the top,” “Rock It,” “Doctor Rock,” and of course “Ace of Spades” and the more than welcome “Overkill” encore.
+The band had my full attention from opening note to ending beat and not many bands have this effect on me.
+If you have the luck to catch these guys live do so, I fully recommend it.
 Your ears will hurt (I am a parent of two so I loved this part, I couldn’t hear them for a while), your legs will hurt, and your feet won’t be able to stop moving.

 Setlist:

-We Are Motorhead
+We Are Motörhead

 Damage Case